What’s your most impressive personal best?

 Have you ever pulled a muscle in less-than-heroic circumstances?

-What excuse for not going to the gym are you most ashamed of?
+Which excuse for not going to the gym/working out are you most ashamed of?

-Would you say you’ve ever secretly impressed yourself with a feat of strength?
+Have you ever secretly impressed yourself with a feat of strength?

 What’s the longest you have gone without alcohol in the name of good health?